 Instead, at the deli, we bring a separate pot of water to a boil first.
 We pour the boiling water over a pot of eggs… see the full method below.

-If you’re thinking of doing some Fourth of July deviled eggs, you can let the eggs sit in a mix of food-coloring and water for two hours, to color the outsides in a festive, patriotic way!
-Also, there’s this recipe for “No Mayo Deviled Eggs”, using avocado and such.
+For colorful deviled eggs, let the eggs sit in a mix of food-coloring and water for two hours, to color the outsides in a festive way!
+There’s a picture of those here, plus a recipe for “No Mayo Deviled Eggs”, using avocado and such.

 Oh, and for Easter, the egg coloring companies aren’t joking when they tell you to use cooled-off eggs.
 I tried using very freshly boiled, slightly warm eggs one year, thinking it would help the colors to stick better, but they don’t!